towersvault/shinpokered/README.md

   - This catch rate makes it hold a gorgeous box if transferred to Gen 2
   - In case of multiple pikachus, only the first in the roster will be affected
   - Likewise, a pikachu holding a gorgeous box can learn surf if transferred into this rom hack
+- Show Mewtwo to Mr. Fuji after beating the Elite 4 for a M.GENE
+- Added Bill's secret garden behind his house
+  - Put Mew in your top spot and show Bill to gain access
+  - You will encounter the starter pokemon plus some other rarer pokemon
+  - Shiny rates are 1-in-128 in this area

 #Added Encounter Locations for the following pokemon (rare if not normally in the chosen version):